finopsfoundation/framework/_pages/community/finops-book.md

 Contents
 Once the book is released, you’ll be able to preview each chapter for a taste of what’s in store.
 Until then, sign up for updates about the book and all things FinOps!

+## Updates to the Second Edition

+**PART 1: Introducing FinOps**
-- Chapter 1: Why FinOps?
+- Chapter 1: What is FinOps?
-- Chapter 2: What is FinOps?
+- Chapter 2: Why FinOps?
 - Chapter 3: Cultural Shift and the FinOps Team
 - Chapter 4: The Language of FinOps and Cloud
 - Chapter 5: Anatomy of the Cloud Bill
+- Chapter 6: Adopting FinOps
+- Chapter 7: The FinOps Framework
+- Chapter 8: The User Interface (UI) of FinOps

+**PART 2: Inform Phase**
-- Chapter 7: The FinOps Lifecycle
+- Chapter 9: The FinOps Lifecycle
-- Chapter 8: Inform Phase: Where are you?
+- Chapter 10: Inform Phase: Where are you right now?
-- Chapter 9: Allocation: No Dollar Left Behind
+- Chapter 11: Allocation: No Dollar Left Behind
-- Chapter 10: Tags, Labels and Accounts, Oh My!
+- Chapter 12: Tags, Labels and Accounts, Oh My!
+- Chapter 13: Accurate Forecasting

+**PART 3: Optimize Phase**
-- Chapter 11: Optimize Phase: Adjusting to hit goals
+- Chapter 14: Optimize Phase: Adjusting to Hit Goals
-- Chapter 12: Using Less: Usage Optimization
+- Chapter 15: Using Less: Usage Optimization
-- Chapter 13: Paying Less: Rate Optimization
+- Chapter 16: Paying Less: Rate Optimization
+- Chapter 17: Understanding Commitment-based Discounts
+- Chapter 18: Building a Commitment-based Discount Strategy
-- Chapter 14: Paying Less with Reserved Instances & CUDs
+- Chapter 19: Sustainability: FinOps Partnering with GreenOps

-- Chapter 15: Metric Driven Cost Optimization
-- Chapter 16: Container Spend Management: Ships vs Tugboats
+**PART 4: Operate Phase**
-- Chapter 17: Operate: Aligning Teams to Business Goals
+- Chapter 20: Operate: Aligning Teams to Business Goals
-- Chapter 18: Automation of Cost Management
+- Chapter 21: Automating Cost Management
+- Chapter 22: Metric Driven Cost Optimization
-- Chapter 19: FinOps Recipes for Ongoing Operations
+- Chapter 23: FinOps for the Container World
-- Chapter 20: Managing to Unit Economics: FinOps Nirvana
+- Chapter 24: Partnering with Engineering to Enable FinOps
+- Chapter 25: Connectivity to Other Finance Frameworks
+- Chapter 26: FinOps Nirvana: Data-driven Decision Making
+- Chapter 27: You Are the Secret Ingredient
+- Afterword on What to Prioritize
 - Appendix of Finance Terms